 How Can I Use The Water From A Rain Barrel?

 - Water your garden.
-However, don't use the water for drinking, cooking, bathing or in a vegetable garden!
+However, don't use the water for drinking, cooking, or bathing!

 - Water potted plants.

 - Window washing.